Myndex/TuttleAndButtle/README.md

 Such a premise is absurd on the face of it.
 Moreover, even the AGWG has disregarded the backwards mandate by removing an SC from WCAG&nbsp;2.2

-In the case of contrast under WCAG&nbsp;2, it can actually make things worse for people with color vision deficiencies.
+In the case of contrast under WCAG&nbsp;2, it can actually [**make things worse for people with color vision deficiencies**](https://tangledweb.xyz/whats-red-black-also-not-read-573b9c0a97ed).
 Further, WCAG&nbsp;2 contrast has no peer-review nor empirical studies, and has been widely criticized.
 In other words, it is wrong, and it is wrong for it to be in any standard.

 The claim that it "can't be changed" due to backwards compatibility issues is an untenable, unpersuasive argument.